xyudifjvs/louie/README.md

 ---

 ## Instructions for Cursor
-I’m a beginner developer building “Louie” using Cursor with Claude integration.
+I'm a beginner developer building "Louie" using Cursor with Claude integration.
 Please assist with:

 ### 📌 Project Context:
 - Codebase uses SwiftUI and MVVM